semaphore-uncut/semaphore-demo-ruby-rails/README.md

-# Semaphore demo CI/CD pipeline using Ruby on Rails
+# Semaphore demo CI/CD pipeline using Ruby on Rails - Class Demo

 This is an example application and CI/CD pipeline showing how to run a Ruby on Rails project on Semaphore 2.0.